 - Partial Reassessment Occasionally, moderators will ask for a partial re-assessment (PR) of one, two or three standards as the evidence they have is insufficient.
 This is carried out by a Senior Assessor usually via a telephone interview.
 The additional information from the PR is submitted for moderation.

 - Standards Not Met More than three standards have been judged as not met and the status is not awarded.
 A Senior Assessor will contact the candidate to discuss any issues and provide advice about the next step.

 Am I ready?

 Most PoPs will ask you to complete a Self Review or Needs Analysis to include with your application.
-A self review of your practice against the standards can give an indication of any areas where you need further development or more opportunities to demonstrate your skills and knowledge, e.g. opportunities to take a whole class without the presence of a teacher.
+A self review of your practice against the standards can give an indication of any areas where you need further development or more opportunities to demonstrate your skills and knowledge.
 Often this can be carried out in school as part of your everyday practice and in-school training but you may consider attending a Longer Route Training course or additional Training days that are provided by some Preparers.

 Answers to the most Frequently Asked Questions HLTA FAQs March 21